Pheasant Season is Here

 The salad was quite simple to prepare.
 Just get some mixed salad leaves and cut up some baby tomatoes.
 I always go for ones on the vine as I think they taste so much better.
 Sprinkle some small feta cubes over the salad.
-Cut the hard stalks off the figs and cut into quarters and add to the salad.
-Finally, boil the Quail Eggs for 2 1/2 minutes, immediate plunge into ice cold water and then peel.
+Cut the hard stalks off the figs and cut them into quarters and add to the salad.
+Finally, boil the Quail Eggs for 2 1/2 minutes, immediate plunge into ice-cold water and then peel.
 Cut in half, although be careful as the yolk will be a little runny, then add these to your salad.

 Finally, slide the rested Pheasant and add the meat to your salad.

 Pheasant with a Fig, Feta & Quail Egg Salad